KelseyRMonson/Umbrella-Academy/Command-Line/Command_Line_Exercise.md

 ```
 *If you are following along on GitHub, these files can be found in the `master_data` [folder](master_data) within this directory.*

-These .fastqs are adapted from the [NF-core test data repository](https://github.com/nf-core/test-datasets/tree/rnaseq).
-Samples are from S. cerevisiae (yeast) and are 101bp paired-end strand-specific RNA-seq files, sub-sampled to 50,000 reads.
+These .fastqs are from S. cerevisiae (yeast) samples and are 101bp paired-end strand-specific RNA-seq files, sub-sampled to 50,000 reads (from [NF-core test data repository](https://github.com/nf-core/test-datasets/tree/rnaseq)).

 <!-- HTML_START -->
 <details>